lspestrip/striptease/docs/installation.rst

 Python scripts, using the following ``import``::

   import striptease

+Be sure to run your source codes and Jupyter notebooks within the ``striptease`` directory, otherwise calibration tables and other important data files won't be visible.

 However, if you need to access the instrument in real-time, you must first set up the authentication system.
 To learn how to do it,